|Background on Ethshar|

 |Wildside trade paperbacks|

-A twelfth Ethshar novel, the fourth to be written as an online serial, is now in progress.
+The thirteenth Ethshar novel, the fifth to be written as an online serial, is now in progress.
 I expect it to be pretty short.

 All the short Ethshar stories to date have now been collected in a single volume, Tales of Ethshar, published by Wildside Press.
 There are eleven stories, one of which has never been published in this form, and some introductory material.
 "The Warlock's Refuge," which was incorporated into The Unwelcome Warlock, is included, as is my 2011 April Fool's joke, Chapter 1 of The Unwanted Wardrobe.

-Nine of the eleven published Ethshar novels are in print from Wildside Press in trade paperback and as e-books.
+Ten of the twelve published Ethshar novels are in print from Wildside Press in trade paperback and as e-books.
 Mass-market paperbacks, not so much.

 You may be able to find the paperback editions of those two with some digging (or by buying them from me), but there are no e-books yet.
 Sorry about that.

-Yes, it has a future beyond The Sorcerer's Widow.
+Yes, it has a future beyond Ishta's Companion.
 I just don't know what it is.
 I have several novels in progress, Wildside is happy to keep publishing them, the serial format seems to work, so I guess I can just keep going as I have been.

 I had hoped to maybe relaunch the series from a major publisher as YA ("young adult"), aimed at teenagers, but that doesn't seem to be working out.